zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-practices/subject-matter-experts/sme-request.md

 #### **Technical Questions to be Answered (with list of Questions)** {#sme-questions}

+Any SA or CSM can ask a technical question in the appropriate `sme-` channel using the Stack Overflow command `/stack ask`, and have a SME answer it.

+If a list of technical questions were sent before a customer call, or after as a follow up, the SME can take these addiitonal actions:

 1. If you believe that this request could have been prevented with better Discovery or you think this is an opportunity to add to the Discovery Questions, please go to the Contents & Collaterals Issue (see [Dedicated example](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts/sa-sme-team-dedicated/-/issues/7 "Contents & Collaterals - SA SME Team Dedicated")) for the appropriate SME Area in the [SME Collaboration Project](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts)  and add your Discovery questions for the good of the whole orh.
-2. If questions came up with the customer where the answers should be shared with SAs and CSMs, as an action item add to StackOverflow (TBD on process), and/or add the question and answer to each SME Area FAQ (See Contents & Collaterals Issue in the [SME Collaboration Project](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts) )
+2. If questions came up with the customer, where the answers should be shared with SAs and CSMs, as an action item add to StackOverflow (TBD on process), and/or add the question and answer to each SME Area FAQ (See Contents & Collaterals Issue in the [SME Collaboration Project](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts) )
 3. If this a topic for all SAs or CSMs or even other SMEs to be enabled on, Please go to your [SME Area Collaboration Project](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts) and add to the List of Topics for SMEs Enablement ([See Dedicated example](https://gitlab.com/gitlab-com/customer-success/subject-matter-experts/sa-sme-team-dedicated/-/issues/9 "List of Topics for SMEs Enablement - SA SME team Dedicated")),  SMEs can then discuss at next SME meeting, or bring PMs in on next PM/ SME Cadence, and also present on the next Technical Exchange

 #### **Request for Demo** {#sme-demo}

 1. If a Demo was requested, as the SME please record your demo before hand, or record the customer call on Gong if possible, and add that Demo on the [SME Hub on Highspot](https://gitlab.highspot.com/items/667095b95cc9b08c87d40b68?lfrm=isd.9) or [Demo Excellence Catalog](https://gitlab.highspot.com/items/6604439000e80e153ec8b204?lfrm=isd.6).

-#### Request for Content to Be Created {#sme-content}
+#### Request for Content to Be Shared {#sme-content}

+If an SA or CSM requests for content to be shared, or to be created, the process is as follows:

 1. Go to the [SME Hub](https://gitlab.highspot.com/items/667095b95cc9b08c87d40b68?lfrm=isd.9) in HighSpot
 2. Go to the appropriate SME Area